Nuri-Tas/nd-takehome/REPORT.md

 | `validate_claims.py` | 25 structural checks: cap respected, all proofs verify, splits disjoint, tokenizer round-trip exact, `prove.py` interface conformant, frozen control equal-budget |
 | `figures/PROVENANCE.md` | which pipeline each figure came from |
 | `runs/clean_seed0/`, `runs/clean_seed1/` | per-round RL logs and checkpoints |

+## AI Acknowledgment:
+- Almost all of the code produced thanks to Opus 5.
+The draft and figures of this report are created with Opus 5 but undergone a heavy editing by me.
+My part was to direct and test claims made by Opus, give experiment ideas,
+- test claims, and overall supervise if claims are tested and verifiable.